 4. I have a senior and we are interested in scholarships.
 How do you go about getting scholarship information to students?

 Mr. Phillips coordinates our Scholarship process and there is detailed information about the scholarship process in the "Scholarship" link in the menu to the left.
-Scholarship information is advertised on the morning and afternoon announcements, on this website, in the Scholarship book in the Guidance Office and through Facebook announcements, Twitter and on the "RHHS Guidance" page.
+Scholarship information is advertised on the morning and afternoon announcements, on this website, in the Scholarship book in the School Counseling Office and through Facebook announcements, Twitter and on the "RHHS School Counseling" page (@RHHSGuidance).
 It is the student's responsibility to search through available scholarships and apply for the specific awards.
-Students may request paper applications for scholarships in the Guidance Office or they may apply directly through the links online.
+Students may request paper applications for scholarships in the School Counseling Office or they may apply directly through the links online.
 Students that do not apply for scholarships that require applications will not be awarded that scholarship money!
 Please encourage your senior to stop by and see his/her counselor for more information so that the maximum amount of scholarships can be earned!

 5. I provided medical excuses for several days my child was out of school.
 Why is he being told he has to go to make-up school?